-Jacob looked up at Ben and seriously said, “Ben, There are a few more things you need to know before we go any further.
-You were already on a very short list for this job that Celeste created while gathering data when we were in orbit.
+“Ben," said Jacob, "There are a few more things you need to know before we go any further.
+You were already on a short list for this job Celeste created while we were in orbit.
 This is a difficult position to fill, and I wasn't completely honest with you about what the job really entails.
-So first when we're through discussing this I will give you the option of returning to Bliss, with the credits Celeste put into your account, or continuing.”
-Ben peered at Jacob then Rachel, and turned to look at Celeste.
+When we're through discussing this, I will give you the option of returning to Bliss, with the credits Celeste put into your account or continuing.”
+Ben peered at Jacob then Rachel and then turned to look at Celeste.
 All three had somber looks on their faces.
 Ben cleared his throat, and said, “Go ahead Jacob, I'm listening.”

 “Before the invention of the worm drive, the earth was in bad shape.
 Despite the efforts put into trying to minimize the birth rate, the population had grown to nearly thirty billion souls.
 Warmer temperatures made more land unusable for agriculture.
 The tipping point had long ago passed.
 The worm drive saved humanity, sort of.

 Religious, racial, nationally aligned, and almost every other example of human tribalism went to the stars.
 The poor of course were left behind.
 It was shortly after this we established Alexandria.

 Worm drives have a long lifespan if not used.
 With each use, they lose power.
 One of the first things the Library did when we moved here was to acquire a substantial stockpile of worm drives and ships.
 All the worm drives were built by a single company that carefully guarded its secrets.
 When it blew, all the tech went with it at the same time.
 We understand how to make them, but we don't have the resources on our planet or the place to build them.
 We want to find planets that have a population large enough, are willing to make some sacrifices, and over time can be taught how to do it.